psabhishek/flask/README.md

 ## Scalabiity

+### Phase 1
+- Static asset to be put on CDN
+- To be hosted on Apache http or nginx web server

+### Phase 2
+- Database Optimization
 - Code level Optimization
-- Caching user data to minimize DB calls
+- Caching logged user data to minimize database calls

+### Phase 3
--
+- Horizontal Scaling
+  - Put loadbalacer and multiple webserver instances.